2001–02 San Antonio Spurs season

 The 2001–02 San Antonio Spurs season was the 26th season for the San Antonio Spurs in the National Basketball Association, their 29th season in San Antonio, Texas, and their 35th season as a franchise.
 During the off-season, the Spurs acquired Steve Smith from the Portland Trail Blazers, and signed free agents Bruce Bowen, second-year guard Stephen Jackson, and Charles Smith, and also drafted point guard, and French basketball star Tony Parker with the 28th overall pick in the 2001 NBA draft.
-This was also the Spurs' last season at the Alamodome, as they moved into the brand new SBC Center the next season.
+This was also the Spurs' final season in which they played their home games at the Alamodome, as the team moved into the brand new SBC Center the following season.

-The Spurs won 20 of their first 24 games of the regular season, after a ten-game winning streak in December, held a 31–17 record at the All-Star break, then posted a 13-game winning streak in March and won their final nine games of the season, finishing in first place in the Midwest Division with a 58–24 record, and earning the second seed in the Western Conference.
+With the addition of Steve Smith, Parker and Bowen, the Spurs won 20 of their first 24 games of the regular season, which included a 10-game winning streak in December, and later on held a 31–17 record at the All-Star break.
+The Spurs posted a 13-game winning streak in March and won their final nine games of the season, finishing in first place in the Midwest Division with a 58–24 record, and earning the second seed in the Western Conference.
+The team qualified for the NBA playoffs for the fifth consecutive year.

-Tim Duncan averaged 25.5 points, 12.7 rebounds and 2.5 blocks per game, as he was named the NBA Most Valuable Player of the Year, joining David Robinson as the only Spurs to win the award; he was also named to the All-NBA First Team, and to the NBA All-Defensive First Team.
-In addition, Robinson averaged 12.2 points, 8.3 rebounds and 1.8 blocks per game, while Steve Smith contributed 11.6 points per game, and Parker provided the team with 9.2 points and 4.3 assists per game, and was named to the NBA All-Rookie First Team.
-Meanwhile, Malik Rose averaged 9.4 points and 6.0 rebounds per game off the bench, Antonio Daniels provided with 9.2 points per game also off the bench, and Bowen contributed 7.0 points per game, and was named to the NBA All-Defensive Second Team.
+Tim Duncan averaged 25.5 points, 12.7 rebounds, 3.7 assists and 2.5 blocks per game, as he was named the NBA Most Valuable Player of the Year, joining David Robinson as the only Spurs to win the award; he was also named to the All-NBA First Team, and to the NBA All-Defensive First Team.
+In addition, Robinson averaged 12.2 points, 8.3 rebounds and 1.8 blocks per game, while Steve Smith contributed 11.6 points per game, and led the Spurs with 116 three-point field goals while shooting .472 in three-point field-goal percentage, and Parker provided the team with 9.2 points and 4.3 assists per game, and was named to the NBA All-Rookie First Team.
+Meanwhile, Malik Rose averaged 9.4 points and 6.0 rebounds per game, Antonio Daniels provided with 9.2 points per game, and Charles Smith contributed 7.4 points per game, Bowen contributed 7.0 points per game, and was named to the NBA All-Defensive Second Team, Terry Porter provided with 5.5 points and 2.8 assists per game, and Danny Ferry averaged 4.6 points per game.